GMAT Study Plan: When to Prepare & How to Build a Schedule

 If you don’t get the score you want, order the enhanced score report (ESR), only available for in-person tests, and take the exam again.
 You can use the remaining practice tests and resources to prepare in this period, focusing on the weaker areas shown by the ESR.

-Our GMAT prep course put together by experts will help you come up with the perfect study plan to ace the GMAT.
+Our 5-week GMAT prep course put together by experts will help you come up with the perfect study plan to ace the GMAT.

 Book a GMAT Strategy Call with Hailey